 Traveling has certainly been an important part of the lifestyle, and as the world moves on after the pandemic, numerous new trends and guidelines are required to be followed.
 Sri Lanka is amongst the most preferred international destinations for Indians due to its proximity, mesmerizing beauty, and religious significance.
-As this serene island country gets ready to reopen international borders after 8 months, travelers are quite enthusiastic and have started planning their future trips.
+As this serene island country has reopened its international borders after 8 months, travelers are quite enthusiastic and have started planning their future trips.

 In this post pandemic time, you must be aware of the essential facts, conditions, and requirements before planning a future trip.
 Here is the post-covid travel guide to Sri Lanka that details all the important factors required for a safe and comfortable trip in the coming months.